ChiWang03/Various-Data-Science-Projects/README.md

 Mining Association Rules on the OKcupid data set
 - This short exploration was done for data 572 as part of an assignment, but further improved later on for deeper exploration

-Analysis of Seismic data using GAM (Generalized Additive Models)
-- Compared different models (MLR, B-splines, GAM using gamma family log link and gaussian using Tensor-Product and Thin-Plated Splines)
-- Constructed a contour plot for visualization purposes
-- used GCV, AIC R^2 and deviance explained for model selection.